New York–Pennsylvania Joint Interstate Bridge Commission: History

-In 1919, an idea for a commission to manage the bridges between New York and Pennsylvania was proposed by state officials.
-A meeting was called by the New York Commission in May 1919 to establish the New York–Pennsylvania Joint Interstate Bridge Commission.
-Promptly, the existing bridges spanning the Delaware River were examined so that their value could be assessed and they could be purchased.
-Within the next five years, almost all of the existing bridges spanning the Delaware River between New York and Pennsylvania were owned and operated by the newly founded commission.
+In 1919, state officials proposed a commission to manage bridges between New York and Pennsylvania.
+The New York Commission called a meeting in May 1919 to establish the New York–Pennsylvania Joint Interstate Bridge Commission.
+Promptly, the existing bridges spanning the Delaware River were examined to assess their value and facilitate their purchase.
+Within the next five years, almost all of the existing bridges spanning the Delaware River between New York and Pennsylvania would be owned and operated by the newly founded commission.